-There are a few different factors that determine how much equity is needed for a reverse mortgage to be workable.
+How much equity is required for a reverse mortgage?
+Well, that depends.
+There are a few different factors that determine the equity requirements for a reverse mortgage to be workable.

-Reverse mortgage borrowers always retain title ownership of the home and are free to leave it to their heirs.
-Their heirs will inherit any equity left in the home.
+You always remain the owner of your home and you’re free to leave it to your heirs.
+Your heirs will inherit any equity left in the home.

 Reverse mortgage borrowers commonly use the proceeds from a HECM to get rid of existing mortgage or other debt payments, finance home improvements, or supplement existing retirement income or assets.

 Proceeds can be received in the form of a lump sum, line of credit, or term or tenure payments (or some combination of all).

 If you’d like some more in-depth information about how a reverse mortgage works, check out my article here.